Sleep and Aging: Understanding the Relationship Between Sleep, Insomnia, and Aging

 In a report published by the Turkish newspaper “Hurriyet”, writer Sadaf Batti quoted neurologist Dilek Nacioglu Orkin that the circadian rhythm (an internal mechanism that includes an average time period of 24 hours and provides a sleep-wake cycle) has an important role in the human body.

-She continued, “The biological clock located in the hypothalamus in the brain consists of about 20,000 cells that form the supraoptic nucleus.
+She continued, “The biological clock located in the hypothalamus in the brain consists of regarding 20,000 cells that form the supraoptic nucleus.
 This nucleus adapts to external signals of time, including the light/dark cycle, and controls the daily rhythm by turning the “gears/wheels.”
 These circadian rhythms affect when people are hungry, when the body secretes certain hormones, and when a person feels sleepy or awake.

 Dilek confirmed that melatonin – which is commonly known as the sleep hormone – is produced by the pineal gland in the brain, and is an important part of the body’s sleep-wake cycle, as its production increases with the onset of darkness, while light causes its production to stop.